-After many years writing medical news and gardening in every other spare moment, I took the leap into full-time gardening and garden writing.
+After many years writing medical news while gardening in every other spare moment, I took the leap into full-time gardening.
 This blog chronicles my experiences as a gardener and garden designer.
 I share my successes and my mistakes, my visits to public and private gardens as well as garden-related research, plant and garden-related news, book reviews, and seasonal events and information for garden and plant lovers … basically anything of interest and important to Zone 6 and Connecticut-based gardeners.

-I’ve cultivated my gardening skills through trial and error, Master Gardener and Advanced Master Gardener certifications and multiple other gardening classes and symposiums, and more trial and error.
-I refurbished a decades-old overgrown home landscape then started anew on property cleared out of a hardwood forest.
+I’ve cultivated my gardening skills through trial and error, Master Gardener and Advanced Master Gardener certifications and multiple other gardening classes and symposiums.
+I refurbished a decades-old overgrown home landscape, then started anew on property cleared out of a hardwood forest.
 I continue to absorb information from hundreds of gardening books, magazines, and websites, even more trial and error and tons of sweat-equity.
 There is always something to learn about gardening and landscaping.

-I am an Accredited Organic Land Care Professional (AOLCP).
-I earned AOLCP accreditation in 2011 and maintain this accreditation through annual continuing education classes.
-In 2013 I earned my Landscape Design certificate from the Anna Gresham School of Landscape Design.
+In 2011 I became an Accredited Organic Land Care Professional (AOLCP).
+I maintain this accreditation through annual continuing education classes.
+In 2013 I became certified in Landscape Design from the Anna Gresham School of Landscape Design.